 27 – Kane Williamson got runout on 27 in the previous game against England; his lowest total in 16 ODI innings in England.
 Prior to this game, Williamson scored 40+ in 15 consecutive ODI innings in England; the longest streak for any player in any country.

 31.45 – Virat Kohli has an abysmal batting average of 31.45 in the knockout matches in ODI cricket.
 He scored 345 runs from 14 innings at an average of 31.36 with 2 fifties in knockouts.
 The two fifties came in successful chases in the semi-finals of the 2013 and 2017 CT hosted by England.
 His average drops to 14.4 in World Cup knockouts where he scored only 72 runs from 5 innings with only one 30+ score.

-35.1 – New Zealand is one of the two opponents against which Rohit Sharma averages less than 40 in the ODI format (Min: 5 innings) Across 21 innings against the Kiwis, Rohit has scored 702 runs at an average of 35.1 with a hundred and four half-centuries.
+35.1 – New Zealand is one of the two opponents against which Rohit Sharma averages less than 40 in the ODI format (Min: 5 innings) Across 21 innings against the Kiwis, Rohit scored 702 runs at an average of 35.1 with a hundred and four half-centuries.

 49 – The bowling strike rate of Indian spinners in this World Cup; the best bowling SR for any team’s spinners in this tournament.
-However, this is the lowest strike rate for them in an ODI series/tournament since the Champions Trophy 2017.
-(Min: 5 games) The Indian spinners have picked up 18 wickets from the 147 overs they bowled in this tournament and have an average of 43.88.
+However, this is the lowest strike rate for Indian spinners in an ODI series/tournament since the Champions Trophy 2017.
+(Min: 5 games) The Indian spinners picked up 18 wickets from the 147 overs they bowled in this tournament and have an average of 43.88.